Mas Uda performing Wadeelo Salamy with just zills at Evening at the Oasis 2008

 Members of Mas Uda Middle Eastern Dancers perform throughout the Northwest and provide an exciting dance experience. - We perform both traditional and modern cabaret dances, combining many styles.
 We perform sword, cane, basket, and candle dances which demonstrate dramatic balancing and coordination; and graceful veil dances, as well as exciting high-energy shimmy dances (just to name a few!)
 We donate many performances to the community every year. - -

 We host a Weekend at the Oasis, two days of workshops and an evening performance to benefit a variety of charities including childhood cancer prevention and eduction; local education foundations and screening for the medically under served.
 Our next annual fundraiser is tentatively set for April 7 & 8, 2018, (see the Annual Benefit page for more info.)
 The Troupe Director and instructor, Kashani (a long-time Olympia resident who has been belly dancing since 1989) offers classes and workshops in dance, Middle Eastern rhythms, and finger cymbals, among other topics.
-See the Classes and a fall workshop is planned in conjunction with our live music hafla – Cordelia from Texas will be instructing.

 Interested in joining our troupe?